Tanmay-Dev-SM/SoftwareRendering/README.md

 ---

 ## Current View Formats
-1.wireframe with Backface culling
+- wireframe with Backface culling
-2.shaded wirframe with Backface culling
+- shaded wirframe with Backface culling
-3.shaded with Backface culling
+- shaded with Backface culling
-4.Texture wireframe with Backface culling
+- Texture wireframe with Backface culling
-5.Texture with Backface culling
+- Texture with Backface culling

 ---